tangowhisky37/CoderDojo/Pages/Tracks/Python-For-Kids.md

 This section lists the content covered under the Python For Kids track.

+This course is designed to run through two entire terms (10-12 weeks each term) assuming that one lesson is worked upon at every class.

 - Lesson 1  : Introduction
 - Lesson 2  : Installing Python
 - Lesson 3  : Calculations & Variables